justinskolnick/key-value/README.md

 KeyValue
 ===========

-KeyValue is a small utility that provides a simple, readable interface for managing associative arrays as a collection of key-value pairs.
+KeyValue provides a simple, readable interface for managing associative arrays as a collection of key-value pairs.

 It handles common but often complex operations like confirming membership and overwriting nested values in multi-dimensional arrays.
 Like so: